-For tourism destinations which work most systematically with sustainability today, I would name three of our six national parks: Matsalu, Lahemaa and Soomaa.
+For tourism destinations that work most systematically with sustainability today, I would name three of our six national parks: Matsalu, Lahemaa, and Soomaa.
 All of them use the European Charter for Sustainable Tourism in Protected Areas as a practical destination management tool.

 I can see that DMOs of different regions in Estonia are today shifting the focus of their work from destination marketing towards destination management, pursuing a more integrated approach.
 This is the right way to go, I believe.